 Expertise: Scriptwriting, media sales

 Before joining John Carroll’s Communication and Theatre Arts Department full-time, Bob spent many years in professional theater, TV and film.
 He has won over 34 national and international awards including nine Emmys and a Silver Medal at the International Film and Television Festival of New York.
-His 32 produced plays have been performed throughout the U.S. (including six off-Broadway), Canada and Europe.
-Twelve have been published.
+His 33 produced plays have been performed throughout the U.S. (including seven off-off-Broadway), Canada and Europe.
+Thirteen have been published.
 In TV, he is best known for the NBC nationally syndicated children’s series, “Hickory Hideout.”
 Five of his screenplays have been produced as films.
 Besides teaching, Noll also serves as adviser to John Carroll’s award-winning newspaper, The Carroll News.
 He spent nearly 20 years teaching playwriting and screenwriting at the Cleveland Play House.

 Besides his work at John Carroll, he has also taught at Ursuline College, Cleveland State and Cuyahoga Community College.
 He has also been the Screenwriting instructor for the Cleveland Filmmakers, Cleveland International Film Festival and Artist-in-Residence at the Cleveland School of the Arts.
 He has been a Public Relations and Marketing Consultant for 35 Broadway shows.
 He has worked professionally at the Cleveland Play House, Hanna Theater, Kenley Players, Cleveland Ballet, Playhouse Square, Great Lakes Theater Festival and Musicarnival.